andychoi/kong-azure-b2c-auth/README.md

-# Kong External OAUTH 2.0
+# Kong Azure ActiveDirectory B2C Auth

 A Kong plugin, that let you use an external Oauth 2.0 provider to protect your API.